VideoJuegosUN/Shaders/source.md

 ### Creating image filters

-By changing thw way the pixels of a texture are processed in the fragment shader, we can create different image filters.
+By changing the way the pixels of a texture are processed in the fragment shader, we can create different image filters.
 So, we can modify our sample code to add a custom B&W shader:

 ```java
 PImage label;